rockdaboot/wget2/docs/wget2_manual.md

 ## <a name="Name"/>Name

-Wget2 - The non-interactive network downloader.
+Wget2 - a recursive metalink/file/website downloader.

 ## <a name="Synopsis"/>Synopsis

-      wget2 [option]...
+      wget2 [options]...
 [URL]...

 ## <a name="Description"/>Description

-  GNU Wget is a free utility for non-interactive download of files from the Web.
-It supports HTTP, HTTPS, and FTP protocols, as well as retrieval through HTTP proxies.
+  GNU Wget2 is a free utility for non-interactive download of files from the Web.
+It supports HTTP and HTTPS protocols, as well as retrieval through HTTP(S) proxies.

-  Wget is non-interactive, meaning that it can work in the background, while the user is not logged on.
-This allows you to start a retrieval and disconnect from the system, letting Wget finish the work.
+  Wget2 is non-interactive, meaning that it can work in the background, while the user is not logged on.
+This allows you to start a retrieval and disconnect from the system, letting Wget2 finish the work.
 By contrast, most of the Web browsers require constant user's presence, which can be a great hindrance when transferring a lot of data.

-  Wget can follow links in HTML, XHTML, and CSS pages, to create local versions of remote web sites, fully recreating the directory structure of the original site.
+  Wget2 can follow links in HTML, XHTML, CSS, RSS, Atom and sitemap files to create local versions of remote web sites, fully recreating the directory structure of the original site.
 This is sometimes referred to as "recursive downloading."
-While doing that, Wget respects the Robot Exclusion Standard (/robots.txt).
-Wget can be instructed to convert the links in downloaded files to point at the local files, for offline viewing.
+While doing that, Wget2 respects the Robot Exclusion Standard (/robots.txt).
+Wget2 can be instructed to convert the links in downloaded files to point at the local files, for offline viewing.

-  Wget has been designed for robustness over slow or unstable network connections; if a download fails due to a network problem, it will keep retrying until the whole file has been retrieved.
-If the server supports regetting, it will instruct the server to continue the download from where it left off.
+  Wget2 has been designed for robustness over slow or unstable network connections; if a download fails due to a network problem, it will keep retrying until the whole file has been retrieved.
+If the server supports partial downloads, it may continue the download from where it left off.

-  Wget does not support Client Revocation Lists (CRLs) so the HTTPS certificate you are connecting to might be revoked by the siteowner.

 ## <a name="Options"/>Options